 South Africa is often portrayed by international media as a dangerous place to visit, and certainly, the country struggles with a high rate of violent crime.
 However, thousands of visitors travel to South Africa every year without incident, and the rewards of doing so are rich.
 Home to some of the most breathtaking scenery on Earth, South Africa is a land of teeming oceans, pristine beaches, rugged mountains and game-filled reserves.

 Its diverse cities are rich in both history and culture, and its people are some of the most welcoming you'll ever meet.

-Nevertheless, it's important to be aware of the country's dark side.
+Nevertheless, it's important to be aware of the country's less friendly side.
 Poverty is rife in South Africa, and as a result muggings, break-ins and petty theft are common, especially in larger cities.
-South Africa also ranks highly on global statistic round-ups for rape and murder, while government travel warnings state that there is a high risk of terrorism.
-Protests are common and difficult to predict, and often turn violent.
-Most recently, South Africa is experiencing ongoing violent disturbances at university campuses across the country, with students protesting against increased fees.
+South Africa also ranks highly on global statistic round-ups for rape and murder, while political protests are common, difficult to predict and often turn violent.

 Some Areas are Safer Than Others